Ninja-Squad/ninja-squad.github.com/_posts/2017-12-12-angular-cli-1.6.md

 It's only when building your application with `ng build --prod` that you'll see a few new files in your `dist` directory.

 As this module is in `@angular/service-worker`, it will also add this package to your dependencies.
-It will also turn on the `serviceWorker` option in your `.angular-cli.json`.
+And it will turn on the `serviceWorker` option in your `.angular-cli.json`.

 This is pretty straightforward and gives a great basis.
 Even if you have an existing application, you can follow these steps and end up with the same result!

-You can go much further than that and add configuration for your API calls by selecting the strategy you want: always call the server (freshness), or always from cache (performance), etc.
+You can go much further, and add configuration for your API calls by selecting the strategy you want: always call the server (freshness), or always from cache (performance), etc.